Moremar/tuto-MEAN-stack/README.txt

     $>  npm install --save mongoose-unique-validator

 - File upload
-  ~ Uploading files from Angular to Node.js requires Multer :
+  ~ Uploading files from Angular to Node.js requires Multer package in the Node code :
     $>  npm install --save multer

 - Password encryption
+  We use the bcrypt package to create a hash for user passwords :
     $>  npm install --save bcrypt

 - JWT (Json Web Token) for authentication tokens